 For fun, I compare myself to a seahorse dad.
 For it is the seahorse dads who give birth.
 Yes, I am a gestational father, a term I got from my intersex friend.
-I am an intersex person, who identifies as being male and gender nonconforming.
-This means my biological sex (sex characteristics) is intersex, but my gender identity is male.
+I am an intersex person, who identifies as being a man and gender nonconforming because my body is not male.
+My body is intersex.
+This means my biological sex (sex characteristics) is intersex, but my gender identity is man.
 They do not match.
 Not all intersex people are like me.
 This is simply my story.
 You see, my body naturally creates its own testosterone at a much higher level than a typical dyadic and cisgender female.
-Hormonally and physically I have intersex traits, it would be decided I should be raised female.
-But I was not of the female gender.
+Hormonally and physically I have intersex traits, it would be decided I should be raised a girl.
+But I was not a girl’s gender.

 I was taught, when very little, that all females want to grow up, get married and have babies.
 I felt it my duty, my obligations.
 To be honest, I wanted that too.
 However, I NEVER felt like a mother or a wife.
 We now know that transgender men can have babies.
 There have been many now, becoming pregnant and having successful births.
 Also, please read about this amazing intersex man, who successfully had a baby girl, and talks about intersex fertility.
 His name is Cary Gabriel Costello, Ph.D., and you can read their story here: Intersex Fertility: Intersex Roadshow Blog.
 Cary calls himself a “gestational father”.
 He also created the “Gestational Father’s Club”!
 I like that too!